alexferl/echo-boilerplate/README.md

 A Go 1.22+ boilerplate app using the minimalist [echo](https://github.com/labstack/echo) framework and with authentication, authorization and request/response validation.

+> Important: I use this as a starting point for personal projects, it can and will change without notice.

 ## Features
 - [JWT](https://jwt.io/) for authentication with access and [refresh](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) tokens.
  The access token can be sent in the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header or